timoderbeste/gpt-sh/README.md

 ## Upcoming features

 These are the features being developed right now.
+You can also suggest features in the Discussion/Issues section.

 ### General Interactions

-- Support left and right arrows to change text content
-- Support a history of recent commands accessible through up and down arrows

 ### DO Commands

-- Rename an existing variable
-- Save the values of a variable to a file given a file path

 ## Acknowledgement